 In 1997 Clayton Christiansen wrote the book on disruptive innovation.
 But can innovation play a role in helping people live ore prosperous lives?
-They decided to find out.
+The Institute team decided to find out.

 The consumption and non-consumption economies

-Let’s think about the economy different, with two sides: consumption and non-consumption.
+Let’s think about the economy differently; think of it as having two sides: consumption and non-consumption.
 The smallest number of people have the most wealth and therefore the best access to good resources.
 Many companies start by targeting this circle.
-You'd then think of ever larger circles, bringing in people with less wealth - and less access.
-These are people who would benefit from access to some resources - but they don’t have it.
+You’d then think of ever larger circles, bringing in people with less wealth – and less access.
+These are people who would benefit from access to some resources – but they don’t have it.
 Often, it’s just down to money.

-- Lack of access - it’s just not available.
+- Lack of access – it’s just not available.
 The Nigerian President went to Germany for healthcare, because the particular treatment wasn’t available in his country.

 - Lack of time – it takes too long for someone to consume the product